- >>Search All Programs

 - MBA in Environmental Management – University of Houston at Clear Lake – Environmental studies enable graduates to be more prepared for the legal issues and risks involved in business decisions and their environmental impact.
 This 36 credit hour program includes all MBA fundamentals plus the flexibility to choose courses and electives to feature particular corners of the market of interest to each student.
 A GMAT test score is required for application to this school.

 - MBA in Environmental Management – George Washington University – By looking at the roles that individuals, society, and technology have on the environment, this program investigates how all can work better together in order to protect available resources.
 There is a GMAT test score requirement for admission to this school.
 There are several active student organizations at this school for students to become active in to become more aware of the impacts that corporate decisions make on the globe.
+George Washington University is featured in our latest affordable online mba rankings report.

 - MBA in Environmental Management – Webster University – This curriculum is made up of 54 total credits needed for graduation, 30 for the MBA core classes, and the other 24 credits for the specialization.
 There is an additional option to take a global track, which requires more credit hours, but includes unique global perspective to all business areas.
 This global option requires an international study experience to get first hand exposure to the culture, thoughts, and business practices.
 There is no GMAT test score required for admission to this program.